Yavatmal district: Medieval history

+British colonial period

+In 1853 the East Berar district, together with the rest of Berar, came under the administration of the British East India Company.
+After the Indian Rebellion of 1857, Hingoli and its adjoining areas were restored to the Nizam and the province was reconstituted into two districts, East Berar with its headquarters at Amraoti, and West Berar with its headquarters at Akola.
+In 1864, British divided the East Berar into two districts: Amraoti (Amravati) and Southeast Berar (which was first renamed as Wun district and then in 1905, Yeotmal district), with headquarters at Yeotmal.
+In 1867, Ellichpur District was also carved out of Amraoti.

 Geography

 Yavatmal District is situated in the south-western part of Wardha Penganga-Wainganga basin.
 The geographical location of the district falls in 19.26 and 20.42 north latitudes and 77.18 to 7.9.9 in the eastern line.
 Amravati and Wardha districts, from east to Chandrapur district, Telangana and Nanded district are from the north whereas Parbhani and Akola districts are surrounded by west.

 The district covers 13,582 km2 (4.41 percent of the state).
 The total length of the district is 120 mi, and the maximum width from north to south is 100 mi.
 The district occupies the southeastern part of Berar.

 Yavatmal district is in the southern mountain ranges of Berar, situated on a wide plain surrounded by hilly terrain and mountain ranges running east to west.
 The central part is a plateau 300 to 600 m above sea level.
 On its northern border is the Panighat, called the valley of Berar, which is 65 to 80 km wide; only a 8 to 12 km portion of the valley is within Yavatmal district.

 The two main rivers are the Penganga and Wardha.
 The Wardha originates in Madhya Pradesh.
 The Penganga river is the main tributary of the Wardha, and marks the southern boundary of the district before joining the Wardha.
 The Wardha's other tributaries include the Bembala and Nirguda, which flow only during the monsoon season.
 Other rivers include the Bembala and Nirguda rivers on the Yavatmal Plateau.